felipedarosarodrigues/hello-world/README.md

 # hello-world
-Learning to use github here :3
+I am using github :3